jasonalexander-ja/dynamic-pallette-css/README.md

 };
 ```

-The amount of JavaScript being used could be reduced even further by simply using using `document.getElementById` to change the value of the `#theme-provider` component, which ever should be used is purely for your discression.
+The amount of JavaScript being used could be reduced even further by simply using using `document.getElementById` to change the className of the `#theme-provider` component, which ever should be used is purely for your discression.